postralai/masquerade/README.md

 1. Prompt Claude: "Redact sensitive information from this PDF: /path/to/filename.pdf"
 1. MCP opens the redacted and highlighted PDF files
-1. Manually upload the redacted PDF to Claude
+1. Manually upload the redacted PDF to Claude for quering

 ## Contributing